wesnoth/wesnoth/players_changelog.md

    * The Rise of Wesnoth
      * New set of story art.
  ### Language and i18n
-   * Updated translations: Chinese (Simplified), French, Galician, Polish.
+   * Updated translations: Chinese (Simplified), Czech, French, Galician, Polish.

 ## Version 1.13.13